waynodiablo/Oystercard/pills/rspec.md

 Examples, like this one, follow a common structure.
 First you prepare your data, then you perform some action and at the end you make sure what you where expecting did happen.
 We developers like to call that **Given, When, Then**.

 Did the example we wrote have these elements?
 It actually did, the only reason you didn't see them at first is because we wrote them *inline*.
-How would it look like if we actually separated the example into it's **Given,When, Then** parts?
+How would it look like if we actually separated the example into it's **Given, When, Then** parts?

 ````ruby
 it 'greets Rico' do